 A revision to the actuarial standards of practice in 2010 required that future mortality improvements (longer life expectancy) be considered in valuations performed after July 1, 2011.
 PERAC began implementing this standard in its January 1, 2012 actuarial valuation.
-PERAC made subsequent updates in its January 1, 2013 valuation, which also included the results of its experience studies.
-In the 2013 valuation the mortality assumption for both MSERS and MTRS was projected to 2020 for active members and 2015 for retirees.
-In the 2014 valuation PERAC made a modest change by increasing the projection for two additional years to 2022 for active members and 2017 for retirees.
-The actuarial liability increased by approximately \$218 million to reflect the mortality assumption change as of January 1, 2014.
+The January 1, 2015 valuation reflected the final step toward a fully generational mortality assumption that takes into account all expected future mortality improvements (increasing life expectancy).
+The revised assumption reflects a two-dimensional table based on the calendar year and each member's age.
+The actuarial accrued liability (and therefore the unfunded actuarial accrued liability) increased by approximately \$1.7 billion to reflect this change.